linhngoc2100/C/sic/README.txt

-CS530 - SPRING 2013
  Name: Linh Ngoc Nguyen
-username: masc0755
+user masc0755
+Partner:Tuan Truong
+user masc0710
+Class: CS 570, spring 2013
-Project: CSNNNN Assignment 2
+Assignment #1
-Partner: Tuan Truong	username :masc0710

-Files: a2.c
-	sic.c
-	sicXE.c
-	read_file.c
-	convert_file.c
-	create_file_list.c
-	create_obj_code.c
-	create_obj_codeXE.c
-	a2.h

-*************************************************************
-This program is used to read assembly source files for SIC/XE and generate an object code.
-Input: the program will read the file from filename provided by the user from the command line or if blank, prompt the user for the filename of the source file to be assembled.
-This program based on algorithm on page 53 and 54.
+Filename: README.txt

+File manifest:a1.h, a1.c, ins_evaluate.c, hextobi.c, flagn_i.c, target_address.c hexadd.c

+This program is used to open the file a1.sic which will contain a assembled SIC/XE instructions and the evaluate each instruction, one per line, read from this file until EOF.
+After evaluating, it will print: opcoe mnemonic, nixbpe flags (if appropriate), the disp/address field (if appropriate), and the TA(target address) (if applicable).

+a1.h: the header file
+a1.c: the main program
+ins_evaluate.c: evaluate the opcode hextobi.c: convert from hexadecimal to binary, change x=1 to x=0, convert from binary to hex. flagn_i.c: get addressing mode through n and i, b and p; get target machine target_address.c: get target address hexadd.c: adding 2 hexadecimal

-To run this program, first you need to type g++ -o scl a2.c sic.c sicXE.c read_file.c convert_file.c create_file_list.c
+To run this program, first you need to type gcc -o diss a1.c ins_evaluate.c hextobi.c flagn_i.c target_address.c hexadd.c
-create_obj_code.c create_obj_codeXE.c

-or you can type "make" and then press Enter to compile the program
+or you can type "make" and then you press Enter to compile the program.

-After that you type scl and the program will run.
+After that you type diss and the program will run.
-This will have 2 files(.list and .obj): sic.list and sic.obj/sicXE.obj
-Use notepad, word, to run read the files
-Or type cat, or more in rohan server to view to the files

-In this program, my SIC file have some object codes are not right.
-It is the same with SICXE file.
-For some reason, the output does not appear like i want in SICXE.
-There are some values that i don't know how to calculate in SICXE.

-I usnderstand the lesson but there are some parts that are hard for me to understand, for example, calculate the B relative counter.
+In this program, i think that the target address does not run properly.
+Some of the target address appears wrong.
+When changing x=1 to x=0, the new displacement return nothing for some reason with causing the target address return wrong.

+I have a little confuse with the lesson about the target address when x=1.